modo-lv/final-fantasy-3-checklist/pages/floating_continent/03_caves_castles.md

 ## [Castle Hein](@) [🗺️](https://gamefaqs.gamespot.com/pc/793808-final-fantasy-iii/map/7034-castle-hein) {#castle_hein}

+You end up here automatically when you enter [Tokkul] after finishing the [Dwarven Hollows].

 `w` This location becomes permanently unavailable after defeating the boss, along with all the listed enemies and chests.

 `i` There's a [recovery wellspring] hidden in a pot in the rightmost room on level 1.

 `i` Levels 2 and 4 are split into two sections.
 Level 5 is the branch outside.

-`x` You are brought here automatically when you enter [Tokkul] after finishing the [Dwarven Hollows].

 ::: {:columns=small}
 ##### Pickups